 - Legal Fees – lenders usually require you to pay their legal fees

-- Broker Fees - most brokers will charge additional fees of at least 1% for their time.
-NB: here at Business Expert we charge no brokers fees, but are paid a commission by the lenders.
+- Broker Fees – most brokers will charge additional fees of at least 1% for their time.
+NB: here at Business Expert, we charge no brokers fees, but the lenders pay a commission.

 Are Bridging Loans a Good Idea?

 Bridging loans work best when a particular time-dependent deal requires short-term funding and there is a clear exit strategy.

 Commonly, bridging finance is used to bridge the gap between two situations, such as purchasing one property and selling another.
 In this situation, the property sale is the exit strategy and means the loan need not extend beyond a carefully considered period.

 In short, bridging loans are a good idea for situations where the risks, costs and terms are full understood and factored into a larger business transaction with margins large enough to make it all worthwhile.

 Halifax Bridging Loan Calculator

 Although Halifax does not offer bridging loans, we are here to assist you in securing the right financing solution for your needs.